adanothe/autonity/README.md

 chmod +x install.sh && \
 bash install.sh
 ```
+### Note:
+If you have already created a validator in a previous round, you can choose "Use Existing Validator" during installation.
+After installation, you must move the backup data of the validator, specifically `oracle.key` and `treasury.key` to the directory `$HOME/.autonity/keystore` and `autonitykeys` to the directory `$HOME/autonity-chaindata/autonity`.

-_During installation, you will be asked to set a password for the key wallet.
-The password will be used to unlock the wallet and sign the transaction.
-The password you create will be saved in the **.env** file._
+During installation, you will be asked to set a password for the key wallet.
+The password will be used to unlock the wallet and sign transactions.
+The password you create will be saved in the `$HOME/autonity/.env` file.

-_Wallets are automatically created during installation, and keystores are saved in `$HOME/.autonity/keystore`. **PLEASE BACKUP**_
+Wallets are automatically created during installation, and keystores are saved in `$HOME/.autonity/keystore`. **PLEASE BACKUP**.

-_There are 3 wallets that were created:_
+There are 3 wallets that are created:

-* _`treasury.key`: serves as our treasury and is used by validators for various purposes, including sending transactions, managing validator lifecycle, and receiving staking rewards.
-It is also utilized for registration in the Piccadilly Circus Games Competition (PCGC)._
+- `treasury.key`: Serves as our treasury and is used by validators for various purposes, including sending transactions, managing validator lifecycle, and receiving staking rewards.
+It is also utilized for registration in the Piccadilly Circus Games Competition (PCGC).
-* _`oracle.key`: functions as the cryptographic identifier for the Oracle server.
+- `oracle.key`: Functions as the cryptographic identifier for the Oracle server.
 It is employed to sign price report transactions sent to the on-chain Oracle Contract, with its address serving as a unique identifier for the Oracle server.
-To prevent transaction failures due to insufficient gas, it is essential to pre-fund your Oracle.key account before initiating transactions for online price report data.
-Be sure to keep your Oracle wallet sufficiently funded!_
+To prevent transaction failures due to insufficient gas, it is essential to pre-fund your `oracle.key` account before initiating transactions for online price report data.
+Be sure to keep your Oracle wallet sufficiently funded!
-* _`autonitykeys`:_\
-  _On starting, by default AGC will automatically generate an `autonitykeys` file containing your node key and consensus key within the `autonity` subfolder of the `--datadir` specified when running the node are the main keys of the node, comprising node and consensus keys._ \
-  _These are located in the directory $HOME/autonity-chaindata/autonity/ and play a crucial role in forming validator addresses and enodes.
-Additionally, they include the private key for gossip transactions among network nodes and the consensus key for participating in consensus as a validator._\
+- `autonitykeys`: On starting, by default AGC will automatically generate an `autonitykeys` file containing your node key and consensus key within the `autonity` subfolder of the `--datadir` specified when running the node are the main keys of the node, comprising node and consensus keys.
+These are located in the directory `$HOME/autonity-chaindata/autonity/` and play a crucial role in forming validator addresses and enodes.
+Additionally, they include the private key for gossip transactions among network nodes and the consensus key for participating in consensus as a validator.

-  \
-  _To backup all wallets, run command `autonity wallet management`, then choose option 5._
+To backup all wallets, run the command `autonity wallet management`, then choose option 5.

 ## Running Node